mibk/dupl/README.md

 ## Usage

-It searches in a current directory by default (can be changed using the first argument).
+`dupl` searches in a current directory by default (can be changed using the first argument).
-Using `-files` flag it is possible to specify coveted files which are read from *stdin*.
-The `-t` flag is used to set a minimal clone size measured in syntax units (default is 15).
-The default output is just text information about duplicate line ranges in files.
-Using `-html` flag the output could turn into HTML page with duplicate code fragments.
+The output is plaintext about duplicate line ranges in files.

+### Flags
+- `-files`: read input from *stdin* instead of the current directory.
+- `-t size`: set the clone size threshold, measured in syntax units.
+Default is equivalent to `-t 15`.
+- `-html`: output the results as HTML, including duplicate code fragments.

 ## Example